Home / Resume / Education / Teacher Resume

 Experienced Teacher

 "Colorado-licensed Elementary Teacher with 6 years in Title I schools.
-Raised reading proficiency by 22% using guided reading groups and data-driven intervention.
+Lifted reading proficiency 22 points using guided reading groups and data-driven instruction.
 Google Certified Educator Level 2."

 Secondary Teacher

-"High school Biology teacher with 8 years of experience.
-AP Biology pass rate of 84% over 3 years.
-Department head and STEM committee chair."
+"High school Biology teacher with 8 years of experience and an 84% AP Biology pass rate over three years.
+Department head who built standards-based grading rubrics adopted across the science team."

 New Teacher

-"Newly licensed Elementary Teacher with student teaching experience in a diverse K-2 classroom.
-Implemented Responsive Classroom strategies and differentiated instruction for 22 students."
+"Newly licensed Elementary Teacher with student teaching in a diverse K-2 classroom of 22.
+Delivered differentiated instruction and weekly formative assessments showing measurable reading growth."

 Career Changer